Anthe (moon)

 Anthe /ˈænθiː/ is a very small natural satellite of Saturn lying between the orbits of Mimas and Enceladus.
 It is also known as Saturn XLIX; its provisional designation was S/2007 S 4.
 It is named after one of the Alkyonides; the name means flowery.
 It is the sixtieth confirmed moon of Saturn.

+The designation S/2007 S 4 was also accidentally and incorrectly used for a different Saturnian satellite discovered later.
+The published discovery was retracted a few hours later and republished the next day under the correct name of S/2007 S 5.

 It was discovered by the Cassini Imaging Team in images taken on 30 May 2007.
 Once the discovery was made, a search of older Cassini images revealed it in observations from as far back as June 2004.
 It was first announced on 18 July 2007.

 Anthe is visibly affected by a perturbing 10:11 mean-longitude resonance with the much larger Mimas.
 This causes its osculating orbital elements to vary with an amplitude of about 20 km in semi-major axis on a timescale of about 2 Earth years.
 The close proximity to the orbits of Pallene and Methone suggests that these moons may form a dynamical family.

 Material blasted off Anthe by micrometeoroid impacts is thought to be the source of the Anthe Ring Arc, a faint partial ring about Saturn co-orbital with the moon first detected in June 2007.